-Tomato soup is a great classic soup and as a classic commercial taught us, it's mmm mmm good – that is unless its include ingredients like high fructose corn syrup and high levels of sodium and preservatives you don't want.
-Some store brands include wheat flour which is an issue if you eat gluten-free.
+Tomato soup is a great classic soup and as a classic commercial taught us, it's mmm mmm good - unless it includes unhealthy ingredients you don't want in your diet.
 If you keep canned or boxed soups in your pantry for meals in a pinch, try this easy, healthy homemade tomato soup recipe.
-Freeze extra soup for a rainy day and kick the can to the curb.
+Freeze extra soup and kick the can to the curb.
 You probably have everything in your pantry.

 Healthy Homemade Tomato Soup

-For a twist on the classic flavor I like to add a little ground cumin and smoked spiced including smoked paprika, salt and black pepper for a smoky flavor.
+For a twist on the classic flavor I like to add a little ground cumin and smoked paprika.
 If you like things spicy, add a pinch or two of ground chipotle pepper, which is dried and smoked jalapeño peppers.
 These spices give the soup a Southwestern flavor.
 If regular paprika is all you have, use that.
-For a creamy style tomato soup, add a little canned coconut milk.
-It’s fantastic.

 Blenders perform best for pureeing soups.
 As soup is hot, fill the blender container no more than half full.
 Split the blending into two batches and don't try to puree it all at once.
 Place a folded kitchen towel over the top of the lid to be safe.
 Start on a low speed and build up to high.
 Another option is to serve the soup chunky and skip the puree step.

 For Creamy Tomato Soup